Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/dataflow_design.md

     ![Synthesis Report](./images/synthesis-compare_results.png)

    You can see from the comparison results, the interval for the DATAFLOW solution is about 65% of first solution results.
 This is the primary advantage of the task-level parallelism provided by the DATAFLOW optimization.
 The other thing you can see is the increased utilization estimates for FF and LUTs in the design.
-These are just estimates, and you need to run Vivado synthesis and/or the implementation flow to get more accurate details on the resources used.
+These are just estimates, and you will need to run Vivado synthesis and/or the implementation flow to get more accurate details on the resources used.

    The following figure shows the Synthesis Summary report for the DATAFLOW solution.